 A whole lot of doing many things and feeling incredibly stretched thin without a lot of social impact or revenue results, which is perhaps the most frustrating feeling ever.

 An inability to price products or services or fundraise at the level required for scale and sustainability.

 Throwing in the towel and doing nothing and/or just dealing with the status quo day to day, which generally results in #1 and #2 all over again.

-In my consulting work, which I’m now doing beside several incredibly talented consultants at Prosono – a business strategy and social impact services firm – I solve for all the above with a disciplined and agile approach that focuses not just on generating impact but also on generating sustainable revenue and operations - because without reliable and consistent resources, impact can’t happen.
+In my consulting work, I solve for all the above with a disciplined and responsive approach that focuses not just on generating impact but also on generating sustainable revenue and operations - because without reliable and consistent resources, impact can’t happen.

 And while my coaching is on hold, I’m also convinced that to unlock the global potential of unrecognized social impact, we all have an imperative to integrate impact into our daily lives as individuals.
 I will continue to share my stories of integrating impact into my and my husband’s lives as well as share what I know about other’s ability to do as I continue to write and speak.
 Because if we all can get to social impact without the BS getting in the way, our world is going to be ok.
 I believe that fervently, and invite you to join me.